 This is why you should skip out on restaurants.
-Restaurants are a great idea if you are looking to save a few bucks or something.
-Most restaurants food isn’t even that good, am I right?
-You’re just paying for the ambience.
-Save money, and you will have all that ambience in the comfort of your own home sometime soon enough.
+Restaurants are a great idea if you want to save a few bucks.
+Most restaurants’ food isn’t even that good, am I right?
+You’re just paying for the ambiance.
+Save money, and you will have all that ambiance in the comfort of your own home sometime soon enough.

-When ordering takeaways it might not feel like you spend a ton of money, but in the long run, is a large amount of money that could be saved if you learn to cook a few basic meals.
+When ordering takeaways, it might not feel like you spend a ton of money, but in the long run, a large amount of money could be saved if you learn to cook a few basic meals.

-Go for canned and frozen food for a while and stop glamorising the pizza and takeaways.
+Go for canned and frozen food for a while, and stop glamorizing the pizza and takeaways.
 They are frozen food thrown in the microwave and served to you nicely packed.
 I’ve learned that after watching plenty of Gordon Ramsey episodes.

 Take micro-jobs to save even more for a house deposit

-My favourite platform is Fiverr where I collaborate with a few freelancers who help me with videos for my new YouTube channel.
+My favorite platform is Fiverr, where I collaborate with a few freelancers who help me with videos for my new YouTube channel.
 Go ahead and check what kind of video’s I’m paying for so you can sell similar services on Fiverr.

 Start an online business to make extra money besides your salary

 Having a side hustle proved to be a real help during the lockdown.
-Anyone who lost their jobs during the pandemic are a great risk of losing their homes if they have mortgage to pay every month.
+Anyone who lost their job during the pandemic is a significant risk of losing their home if they have a mortgage to pay every month.

-Diversify your income by starting an online business, be it a blog, a YouTube channel, virtual assistant for social media or sell digital products.
+Diversify your income by starting an online business, be it a blog, a YouTube channel, a virtual assistant for social media, or selling digital products.
 If you haven’t got the skills for any of these listed above, you can outsource the content created by others.

 Let me make something clear.
-Most of physical shops are closed down because of pandemic and because the consumers behaviour changed.
-Having said that, retailers will pour the money towards online advertising more than ever in order to reach potential buyers.
+Most physical shops are closed because of the pandemic and because consumer behavior changed.
+Having said that, retailers will pour money into online advertising more than ever to reach potential buyers.

 Take a break from dating

-Dating someone sounds great but it comes with spending’s and you don’t need another leakage from your bank account.
-As much as you want to date someone there are alternatives to avoid spending money.
+Dating someone sounds great but comes with spending, and you don’t need another leakage from your bank account.
+As much as you want to date someone, there are alternatives to avoid spending money.
 Perhaps virtual dating might be a good idea.

-I would really love to know if you found these tips useful and if you have any other ideas, please leave a comment below, it might help other people who want to save money for a house while renting.
+I would love to know if you found these tips helpful, and if you have any other ideas, please comment below.
+It might help other people who want to save money for a house while renting.